ansible/ansible/docs/docsite/rst/modules_support.rst

 .. toctree:: :maxdepth: 1

-To help in identifying maintainers and understanding how each of the included modules are officially supported, each module now has associated metadata that provides additional clarity for maintenance and support.
+To help identify maintainers and understand how the included modules are officially supported, each module now has associated metadata that provides additional clarity for maintenance and support.

 Core
 ````